Evolving Climate Risk Expectations for UK Banks (SS5/25 via PS25/25)

 Risk metrics and limits are to be established, reviewed and evolved.

-Climate-related operational risks should be reflected in the firm’s operational resilience planning.
+Climate-related operational risks should be reflected in the firm’s operational resilience planning including impact tolerances, business continuity and contingency planning, and third-party/outsourcing risk management.

 Climate Scenario Analysis